DG2RDD/eControls-BMS-Functions-for-Arduino/README.md

 Of course, there is a function to produce an acceptable CFG value from logical conditions, called C_COMMUT.

-Now you're done with your babbling, what about some code ?
+Eh, Mack, Now you're done with your babbling, what about some code ?

 "C" family - Commands to obey
 - C_CDELEM : sets/resets a boolean command according to a boolean run demand and a boolean default.
 SOF compatible